k21971/EvilHack/doc/evilhack-changelog.md

 - The spells 'create grass' and 'create trees' will not work in the Valley of the Dead
 - Fix: dmonsfree with artifacts that cause explosive damage when thrown
+- Fix: could not retame pets that had lost tameness